 The dissertation proposal consists of a written document and an oral presentation or defense.
-Typically, a Ph.D. student will submit a dissertation proposal to his/her Ph.D.
-Qualifying Committee within one (1) year after successfully completing the preliminary examination.
+To initiate the procedure, a Ph.D. student shall submit a complete dissertation proposal to his/her Ph.D.
+Qualifying Committee and the Graduate Student Affairs Officer before scheduling the exam date.
+The submission is done electronically via email.
+Once the proposal has been accepted by all the members of the committee and by the Graduate Student Affairs Office, the student may arrange an exam date with his/her committee.
 The Ph.D.
-Qualifying committee chairperson will normally schedule an oral defense within one (1) month of the written proposal submission.
+Qualifying committee chairperson will normally schedule the oral presentation within one (1) month of the written proposal submission.
 The presentation is given only to the Ph.D.
 Qualifying Committee members.